 Harvard University Catalogs

-Please note: Catalogs from 1923 to 1998 are not yet available online.
+Please note: the Harvard University Catalogue from 1923 to 1998 is not yet available online.
 Original volumes for this time period are available for use in the Archives’ reading room.

 The Harvard University Archives collects two categories of websites: sites created by Schools, departments, and administrative units throughout the University (A-Sites), and sites created by the broader Harvard community, including faculty, students, visiting scholars, and staff (H-Sites).
 The Archives has been collecting websites since 2007.